Start Archery shop now open!

 • Comfort: ensure the slings fit snugly but comfortably without restricting movement or circulation.

-• Protection: choose materials that offer adequate protection against friction and pressure – a soft shoelace for a finger sling or paracord for a wrist sling, for example.
+• Protection: choose materials that offer protection against friction and pressure – a soft shoelace for a finger sling or paracord for a wrist sling, for example.

 • Personal preference: consider your individual shooting style and comfort level.